Performance Marketing

 Shopify provides online stores and retail point-of-sale systems to businesses across the globe.
 The built-in tools make it easy for even the smallest startup to build a store and begin selling to customers.
 In addition to storefront builders, the site also provides payment processing services and marketing tools.

 Offer: The Shopify Partner Program offers commissions of up to 20% of a referred merchant’s monthly subscription.
-You can earn additional income by developing apps, themes, and point-of-sale solutions for the platform.
+The platform also offers limited-time offers like a current (at time of writing) offer to earn $500 for every referred client in addition to the 20% commission.

 How it works: Shopify encourages members to participate in the platform in a variety of ways, including referring new members, building apps, and developing themes.
 The exact amount you can make depends on where you’re located, what subscription tier you’re on, and the types of contributions you make.